 When the focus of our work is on parenting, my aim is to work within the unique combination of temperament and behaviors of you and your child to find the best way to encourage healthy emotional development.
 Although there are many cookie-cutter parenting classes and manuals out there, I strongly believe that it often takes a very individualized and family-specific focus in order to adequately make long-term improvements.
 Parent guidance is often the work of choice when the focus involves infants and young children.

-Using a blend of Gottman influenced techniques, I work with couples who are wanting to prepare and strengthen their relationship, focusing mainly on the transition to marriage as well as the preparations for parenthood.
-I am a certified Gottman Bringing Baby Home educator and greatly enjoy working with expectant couples as they navigate new relationship patterns as they expand their family.
+Using a blend of Gottman influenced techniques, I work with partners who are wanting to prepare and strengthen their relationship, focusing mainly on the transition to marriage and long term commitment, as well as the preparations for parenthood.
+I am a certified Gottman Bringing Baby Home educator and greatly enjoy working with expectant partners as they navigate new relationship patterns as they expand their family.

-I periodically offer BBH workshops for expectant couples.
+I periodically offer BBH workshops for expectant partners.

-The BBH program is a 12-hour research based workshop for expecting couples or those with infants.
-It teaches couples how to:
+The BBH program is a 12-hour research based workshop for expecting partners or those with infants.
+It teaches partners how to:

 Increase friendship in their relationship